nkoster/OTP/README.md

 Very limited, because of [copy-paste](https://stackoverflow.com/questions/22886167/read-a-string-of-length-greater-than-4096-bytes-from-stdin-in-c).
 Otherwise, cipher and/or key material goes to disk, which is likely unwanted.
-To do: make processing more than the copy-paste limit (writing to files) posible, altough it's unsave.
+To do: make processing more than the copy-paste limit (writing to files) possible, altough it's unsave.

 ### Compile